NeneWang/docs/jou-project/chrome-extension.md

 The `isAuthenticated` feature can be set up for auth0clientfeature to keep track of user authentication is used on `app.js`

-- Query Search,   `isAuthenticated` Feature awaits for the atuhtenntication to replace
+- Query Search,   `isAuthenticated` Feature awaits for the authentication to replace has to be found on Auth0Client
+- Then you have `UI Updated`